OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/A01-begin-app.md

 #### Step 2: Install the app's dependencies

-Using a command line tool of your choice, navigate to the `A01-begin-app\` directory and type the command:
+Using a command line tool of your choice, navigate to your working copy of the `A01-begin-app\` directory and type the command:

 ~~~shell
 npm install